DeepTaster: Adversarial Perturbation-Based Fingerprinting to Identify Proprietary Dataset Use in Deep Neural Networks: Introduction

-In this paper, we show that the characteristics of a specific dataset used to build a DNN model can be uniquely determined with the spectra of the gradient-based adversarial examples in terms of the decision boundaries of a target model.
-Interestingly, adversarial examples generated for different DNN models, which were all trained on the same dataset, show statistically similar patterns in the Discrete Fourier Transform (DFT) domain, even when their model architectures are different.
-Motivated by these findings, we propose \sysname as a scheme to detect data theft attacks (see Figure~\ref{fig:motivation}). \sysname generates a few adversarial images with perturbations, transforms them into the DFT domain, and uses their statistical properties as the features of a meta-classifier to identify the dataset used in a suspect model.
-According to our experimental results, \sysname can highly accurately identify a dataset used to build a suspect model even when the suspect model's architecture differs from a victim model's.
-To the best of our knowledge, \sysname is the first attempt to detect this new type of model stealing attack.
+In this paper, we demonstrate that the spectra of gradient-based adversarial examples can be used to identify the characteristics of a dataset used to train a DNN model, particularly regarding the model's decision boundaries.
+The adversarial perturbation images generated by gradient-based attacks preserve both the dataset and model characteristics, indicating a commonality among models trained on the same dataset.
+Our empirical analysis reveals that adversarial images' characteristics are more distinctively conserved in the Discrete Fourier Transform (DFT) domain compared to the spatial domain.
+Adversarial images typically contain more noise than standard images, a consequence of the adversarial perturbation process.
+We have observed that these noises are more noticeable in the frequency and spatial domains.
+As depicted in Appendix~\ref{Appendix:domain}, adversarial examples derived from three different architectures (ResNet18, VGG16, and Densenet161) on identical datasets (CIFAR10, MNIST, or Tiny-ImageNet) display significant similarity within the DFT domain.
+In contrast, adversarial examples within the spatial domain appear completely blacked out, making them visually indistinguishable across datasets.
+Inspired by these findings, we introduce \sysname, a method for detecting DNN model theft attacks. \sysname generates multiple adversarial images with perturbations, transforms them into the DFT domain, and uses their statistical properties as features to identify the dataset used to train a suspect model.
+Our experimental findings confirm that \sysname can accurately identify the dataset used to construct a suspect model, given that the architecture of the suspect model is known in advance.
+Our key contributions are summarised as follows:\looseness=-1